douglascayers/sfdx-handle-file-shared-to-record-flow/README.md

 call a flow when a file is shared to a record.

 As of the Summer '19 release, ContentDocumentLink, ContentDocument, and ContentVersion objects are not supported in Process Builder to monitor for record changes.
+Please vote for [Terence Chiu's idea](https://success.salesforce.com/ideaView?id=0873A000000E35YQAS).

 ![screenshot](images/pb-no-support-content-objects.png)